LeonardoStabile1/myPortifolio/README.md

 My academic background in Physics provided a solid foundation in applied mathematics, statistics, and scientific computing, which I leverage to design robust analytical solutions.
 I have hands-on experience developing numerical models, simulations, and end-to-end data workflows using tools such as Python, SQL, Modern Fortran, and Wolfram Mathematica.

-I am currently seeking opportunities as a Data Analyst, Data Scientist, or Quantitative Analyst, where I can apply analytical rigor and modeling expertise to generate measurable business impact.
+I am currently seeking opportunities as a Data Scientist or Data Engineer, where I can apply analytical rigor and modeling expertise to generate solutions and measurable business impact.

 # Explore My Projects Below